connext/router-docker-compose/README.md

 Note: for Discord notifications used two containers `alertmanager` and `alertmanager-discord`

 4. Create NXTP configuration file `~/vector-router-docker-compose/config.json`, it will be mounted into router container.
-See [Connext docs]() for configuration description.
-TODO
+See [Connext docs](https://docs.connext.network/Routers/Reference/configuration/) for configuration description.

 5. Create docker-compose services, volumes and network.